Golestan province: Climate and geography

 Golestan enjoys mild weather and a temperate climate most of the year.
 Geographically, it is divided into two sections: The plains, and the mountains of the Alborz range.
 In the eastern Alborz section, the direction of the mountains faces northeast and gradually decreases in height.
 The highest point of the province is Shavar, with a height of 3,945 meters.
 Two of the main rivers are the Gharasu and Gorganrud.

 Golestan National Park

 Golestan National Park in northern Iran is faced with the construction of a road through the forest, allegedly for the ease of traffic for the villagers and woodmen but at the expense of losing the only national park in Iran throughout which a range of different climates (humidity near the Caspian Sea and desert farther south) is spread.

 Golestan National Park is Iran's biggest national park which spans three provinces, Golestan, Mazandaran, and North Khorasan.
 Surprisingly, the authorities ignore repeated calls by experts to construct such roads around, instead of through, the forests, which in this way would no longer threaten animal and plant life.

+The park has a significant biodiversity.
+Its fauna includes wild deer, bears, and small deer.
+However, with the exception of wild boars, the ungulate population has declined by 68–89% between 1970–1978 and 2011–2014 due to poaching, according to a study published in 2017.
+The park covers 5% of Iran's forests, and at least 1,362 plant species have been recorded there.
+The western forest zone, which is typical of the Hyrcanian mountain range, is home to numerous broad-leaved trees - including remnant species such as oak and maple - while the eastern steppe zone is mainly composed of evergreen shrubs such as juniper and artemisia.